 Agriculture

 In agriculture, IoT systems are used for ‘precision farming’.
-Sensors are deployed to constantly monitor different variables like soil moisture, temperature, irrigation, nutrients, fertilizers, etc. Using the data from these sensors allows farmers to take quick decisions for enhancing crop yield.
+Sensors are deployed to constantly monitor different variables like soil moisture, temperature, irrigation, nutrients, fertilizers, etc. Using the data from these sensors allows farmers to make quick decisions for enhancing crop yield.
 It is improving the crop-growing processes through insights from the compiled data.

 Healthcare